paul-sachs/provide-map/README.md

 ## Installation

 ```
-npm install react-redux-provide react-redux-provide-selectable --save
+npm install react-redux-provide react-redux-provide-map --save
 ```

 ## Usage

 Your components can be optionally provided a `map` (object), the `selectedKey`, and/or the `selected` value.
 Simply specify their `propTypes` within your `@provide` decorator.
-For a list of available actions, just take a look at [the source](https://github.com/loggur/react-redux-provide-selectable/blob/master/src/selectable.js).
+For a list of available actions, just take a look at [the source](https://github.com/loggur/react-redux-provide-map/blob/master/src/map.js).

 ## Example